timegenconsulting/TerraPorta/terraPorta_UI/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Run "npm update" first if "You seem to not be depending on "@angular/core".
 This is an error."
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If you have render issues try forcing the host with: "ng serve --host your.local.ip.numeric" and viewing with "your.local.ip.numeric:4200".

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.